24 Career Choices for French Learners

 There are many great reasons to learn French, but many people decide to do so because it can help them get better jobs.

 More and more companies are opening offices in different countries.
-And speaking French is a notable benefit in the job market.
+Speaking French is a notable benefit of the job market.
 It can make you stand out from other candidates and give you a competitive advantage.

 There are many ways to use your French language skills today.
 With the across-the-board usage of French, you may be surprised by the many possibilities available!